rabestro/pig-latin-rest/README.md

 ## Deployed Application

-The application is deployed on Azure at the following URL: https://piglatin.azurewebsites.net.
+The application is deployed on Azure at https://piglatin.azurewebsites.net.

-You can use the simple web interface at https://piglatin.azurewebsites.net and the Swagger UI at https://piglatin.azurewebsites.net/swagger-ui/index.html.
+You can use the simple [web interface](https://piglatin.azurewebsites.net) and the [Swagger UI](https://piglatin.azurewebsites.net/swagger-ui/index.html).

+Please note that the application is deployed on the free-tier F1 plan.
+This means that if the application is in sleep mode, it may take about a minute for the first API call to wake it up.
+Subsequent API calls should be faster.

 ## API Testing